-"The POD adventures app allows students to explore issues affecting their mental health on their own.
-This intervention can be applied in conjunction with a counselor, a lay-counselor, or by themselves, freeing up time for counselors who already are heavily burdened due to staff shortages."
+The POD adventures app allows students to explore issues affecting their mental health on their own.
+This intervention applied can be in conjunction with counselor, a lay-counselor, or by themselves, freeing up time for counselors who already are heavily burdened due shortages."